diku-dk/futhark-book/language.rst

 An attempt to access ``bar.add`` will result in a compilation error, as the ascription has hidden it.
 This is known as an *opaque* ascription, because it obscures anything not explicitly mentioned in the module type.
-The module systems in Standard ML and OCaml support both opaque and *transparent* ascription, but in Futhark we support only opaque ascription.
+The module system in Standard ML supports both opaque and *transparent* ascription, but in Futhark we support only opaque ascription.
 This example also demonstrates the use of an anonymous module type.
 Module types are structural (just like value types), and are named only for convenience.

 We can use type ascription with abstract types to hide the definition of a type from the users of a module: